kcl-tscm/mff/README.md

 ```

-Create the model and fit it:
+Create the model and fit it to the forces:

 ```py
 from mff import models